Dai-Wenhan/dai-wenhan.github.io/notes.md

 ## Studying Notes Repository

-This page collects some of my handwritten or TeXed notes, which come from a variety of sources such as public lectures or conferences that I have not attended, certain books and papers, as well as the course notes of others.
+This page collects some of my handwritten or TeXed notes, which come from a variety of sources, such as certain books and papers, the course notes of others, scattered talks, as well as public lectures or conferences that I have not attended.

 ### General Algebraic Geometry